Author Talk 6 pm, Book Signing 7 pm

 Beginning January 2018 the Newberry is undertaking renovation of much of the ground floor.
 Ruggles Hall will not be affected, but please check this link frequently for the latest conditions - which exterior doors are open or closed, where to find an accessible entrance, which restrooms are available, etc.

-Free and open to the public; registration required.
-Register online using this form by 3 pm Wednesday, April 18.
+Free and open to the public; registration is full.
+Register for the waitlist using this form by 3 pm Wednesday, April 18.

 Doors open half an hour before the program begins, with first-come, first-served seating for registered attendees.
 If seats remain available, non-registered individuals will be permitted to enter about ten minutes before the event’s start.
 Questions?
 Contact us at firstname.lastname@example.org or 312-255-3610.